blbadger/blbadger.github.io/smaller-lms.md

 | $n_l=8$ | 3176 | 4800 | 10126 | OOM | OOM |
 | $n_l=16$ | 4876 | 7750 | OOM | OOM | OOM |

+### Transformers with fewer attention heads are more efficient

+The observation that the flat mixer performs better than many transformers on TinyStories completion given limited compute suggests that perhaps we can get similar performance from transformers if the inter-token information transfer is simplified.

 ### Implications

 Seeking to make a more efficient learning algorithm than a transformer, we used the observation that token representation is superior for modified MLP-Mixer architectures to craft a model capable of replicating the autoregressive language generation of GPT-style decoder-only transformers.